-Use code ANTH17 for 30% off any series title purchased directly from PSU Press.
+SLSA Member’s Only Discount: Use code SLSA30 for 30% off any AnthropoScene title purchased directly from PSU Press, plus free domestic shipping and discounts on foreign shipping!

 AnthropoScene is a book series published in collaboration with the Society for Literature, Science, and the Arts.
 While not all scientists have accepted the term “anthropocene” as part of the geological timescale, the idea that humans are changing the planet and its environments in radical and irreversible ways has provoked new kinds of cross-disciplinary thinking about relationships among the arts, human technologies, and nature.
 This is the broad, cross-disciplinary basis for books published in AnthropoScene.